jinghuazhao/pQTLtools/inst/snakemake/README.md

 # CVD1/INF1 protein-HF analysis

+A total of 27 proteins were identified from the Olink/cvd1 panel overlapped with inf1.
 The following script furnishes run on CSD3 (without the --use-conda option for `snakemake` as all R packages are indeed locally available).

 ```bash
 module load miniconda3/4.5.1